 Once Dorn believe that the time was right he led his legion towards Ultramar to lend his aid to Guilliman.
 This made the Ultramarine Primarch owe a great debt to Dorn, and Dorn used that to his advantage by spewing lies mixed with the powers of Chaos into Guilliman's head; that it was the Emperor who was responsible for the Eastern Fringe's dilemma.
 The Emperor feared Guilliman's mini-empire and the Primarch's influence over the rest of the Imperial forces.
 At first Guilliman didn't believe it, but the more Dorn spoke, combined with the deadly whispers of the Chaos Gods, the more made sense to Guilliman.
 Soon Guilliman sided with Dorn in his rebellion to liberate humanity from the 'Corrupted Emperor'

 Soon Dorn began to corrupt several of the other Primarchs to his side.
 With Jaghatai Khan he gave him a daemon sword of Slaanesh, with the daemon within slowly corrupting the Primarch to Chaos.
-Soon Vulkan and Jonson followed shortly afterwards.
-Under Dorn's command Guilliman would publicly declare himself independent of the Imperium, supported by Khan and Vulkan.
+After that Vulkan and Jonson followed shortly afterwards.
+Under Dorn's command Guilliman would publicly declare himself independent of the Imperium, supported by Jonson, Khan and Vulkan.
 Meanwhile Dorn would appear loyal to the Emperor in order to have some of his legion move into the Imperial Palace unopposed while he would continue to corrupt more of his brothers.
 As said he managed to persuade three more Primarchs to his side; Ferrus Manus of the Iron Hand, who though he did not follow Chaos seem to have other goals that would make him betray his father.
 Corvus Corax, Primarch of the Raven Guards joined after, the Primarch's desire to cure his legion of their rapid mutation outweighing his common sense and loyalty to his father.
-And finally Sanguinius, Primarch of the Blood Angels joined, in order to bring a rule for mutants into life.
-However there was a problem with the Dark Angels, legion of Jonson.
-Due to the Primarch's long absences from the legion's homeworld Caliban as well as dabbing into the dark arts, resulted into a split between his legion, one side siding with their Primarch and the other remaining loyal to the Emperor, led by Luther, second in command of the Dark Angels.
-In order to quell a chance of the Emperor knowing of their plot, Dorn had Jonson attack his homeworld Caliban in order to silence the loyalist.
+And finally Sanguinius, Primarch of the Blood Angels joined, in order to bring a rule for mutants.

 Word soon reached Dorn from Russ that the Space Wolves had given themselves to Khorne and thus sided with Dorn and was raiding worlds towards Terra.
-But the Dark Angels were still unaccounted for and Dorn could not reach them, except for sending word for them to head towards Terra.
 With four legions already crippled by this treachery, the only legions that could possible aid to the Emperor were the Sons of Horus, Iron Warriors, Alpha Legion, and Word Bearers.
-However the Night Lords, they had disappeared along with their Primarch after a brief scuttle between Konrad and Dorn and so their location was unknown.
+However the Night Lords remained unaccounted for, since they had disappeared along with their Primarch after a brief scuttle between Konrad and Dorn and so their location was unknown.

 The Traitor Legions soon arrived to Terra and began a full-scale assault.
 The White Scars terrorized the civilians and took over the majority of the Space Ports allowing more traitor forces to land.
-The Imperial Fists, led by the Captain of the 1st Company, Sigismund along with the Salamanders, Blood Angels and the Raven Guard assaulted the Imperial Palace, fighting against the Sons of Horus, Word Bearers and Iron Warriors.
-At the Imperial Gate, Lorgar held back the tides of Chaos and even managed to banish the Greater Daemon of Khorne.
+The Imperial Fists, led by the Captain of the 1st Company, Sigismund along with the Salamanders, Dark Angels, Blood Angels and the Raven Guard assaulted the Imperial Palace, fighting against the Sons of Horus, Word Bearers and Iron Warriors.
+At the Imperial Gate, Lorgar held back the tides of Chaos and even managed to banish a Bloodthirster, a Greater Daemon of Khorne.
 The Iron Warriors took great pleasure in repelling their long time enemies the Imperial Fists, countering any type of attack the traitors tried to use.
 The Night Lords divided their forces and spread discord among the traitor Guardsmen, causing many to flee in terror and raising moral for the loyalist.
 Abaddon, Captain of the Sons of Horus 1st Company took command of all scattered forces in the city while his Primarch commanded from the Imperial Palace.
 While those forces fought on Terra, the Iron Hands attacked Mars, cutting the Adeptus Mechanicus from assisting Terra.
 But the arrival of the Alpha Legion, led by Alpharius and Omegon, managed to assist the tech-priest into pushing back Ferrus's forces.
-Their tactics of multi strikes allowed Imperial forces on Mars to link up and confuse the enemy.
-Not only that but thanks to the combine tactics of Abaddon and Alpharius, other Imperial Loyal Forces managed to land of Terra safely to fight against the traitors.
+One half of the Alpha Legion fought on Mars, while the other half went to Terra, assisting the defenders in causing discord within the traitor's ranks and regrouping loyalists.
+Their tactics of multi strikes allowed Imperial forces on both Mars and Terra to link up and confuse the enemy.
+Not only that but thanks to the combine tactics of Abaddon and Alpharius, other Imperial Loyal Forces managed to land on Terra safely to fight against the traitors.

 When the Emperor and his Custodians arrived, the sight that greeted him was not a pretty sight.
 Standing before him was a completely corrupted Dorn, and lying before his feet was Konrad Curze, dead.
 Enraged at the death of so many of his sons, the Emperor charged Rogal Dorn and the two began a duel that would be legend.
 When Horus arrived hours later, he discovered Dorn and Konrad's lifeless forms and the Emperor in a near death state.
 Moving quickly Horus retrieved both Konrad's body and the Emperors as he and his marines fought their way out of the ship back to Terra.